ndalcin/fetch-exercises/README.md

 1. Number One.

+* When a user clicks on the button 'Facts About 1':
-* Build a button that fetches a piece of trivia about the number `1`
+  * fetch a random fact about the number 1
-* and adds the fact to the DOM.
+  * Add the fact to the DOM in the `#one-facts` div

 2. Pick a Number, Any Number.

-* Add an number input
+* When a user enters a number in the input:
   * On change, fetch a math fact about that number
-* Show it on the screen
+  * Show it on the screen in the `#random-math-fact` div

 3. Those who fail to study history are doomed to repeat it

-* When the page loads, set an interval
+* When the page loads, start an interval:
-* Every 5 seconds, get a fact about a year and show it on the screen
+  * Every 5 seconds, fetch a fact about a year and show it on the screen in the `#year-history` div
   * Start with this year
   * Every 5 seconds, get the fact about the previous year
-* So, after 50 seconds, it should be 2008 or so

 4. All the numbers

-* Add a button 'All the Numbers'
+* When a user clicks the 'All of the Numbers' button
-* When clicked, it should fetch facts for one hundred random numbers
+  * fetch facts for one hundred random numbers
-* And show them on the screen
+  * add a div to the DOM to display all numbers and their fact

 🔢🤓🔢🤓🔢🤓🔢🤓🔢🤓🔢🤓🔢🤓🔢🤓🔢🤓🔢🤓🔢🤓
 🔢🤓🔢🤓🔢🤓🔢🤓🔢🤓🔢🤓🔢🤓🔢🤓🔢🤓🔢🤓🔢🤓